-Every gas kiln is different so this schedule may not work for you if you kiln does not cool at the same rather or maintain the same atmosphere.
+Every gas kiln is different so this schedule may not work for you if your kiln does not cool at the same rate or maintain the same atmosphere.
 Our kiln is brick construction, downdraft, four natural gas burners, about 30 cubic feet.
 It fires evenly top-to-bottom and front-to-back.
-We have had and used others but none of them equaled the quality of firing this can produce.
-It was built by Luke Lindoe.
+We have had and used others but none of them have equaled the quality of firing this can produce.
+It was built by Luke Lindoe around 1970.

 It can rise while reducing so we do not do a separate body and glaze reduction (with an oxidation climb between).
-Reduction is consistent throughout the kiln, enough to produce a clear bluish flame at the peepholes (with some yellow at the damper).
-We soak for half an hour in oxidation at the end.
-To prevent temperature rise during this phase we turn the gas pressure to almost zero (allowing it to drop a little).
-On shutdown we seal it up but temperature still free falls (although slower than a fibre kiln would).
+Reduction can be kept consistent throughout the kiln, enough to produce a clear bluish flame at the peepholes (with some yellow at the damper).
+We oxidize for half an hour at the end, turning the gas down enough to allow it to drop about 100F during that time.
+On shutdown, we seal it up but the temperature still free falls (although slower than a fibre kiln would).
 We open it at about 200F two days later.

 Step | °C | °F | Hold | Time | |